For a complete listing of all leaves and eligibility requirements (if applicable), please refer to the following documents:

 Full-time classified employees accrue 8 hours of sick leave credit for each full month of service.
 Part-time employees shall accrue sick leave on a pro rata basis.
 Sick leave usage is to be recorded on a monthly basis.
 Unused sick leave credits can be accumulated without limit.
 Sick leave is not payable upon termination from OSU.

 After completion of six months of service, regular full-time employees receive 24 hours of personal leave with pay each fiscal year.
 Personal leave is prorated for part-time and seasonal employees.
 Employees may use personal leave for any purpose; however, it must be used by June 30 of each year or it will be forfeited.
+Should an employee fail to work 1,040 hours for the fiscal year, the value of the personal leave time used may be recovered from the employee.

 Compensatory time, earned by working overtime or by working on recognized Holidays, may be used in the same manner as vacation leave.